-Noodles are a staple food in Japan.
+Pasta is a food with a daily presence in Japan.
 There are thousands of noodles that differ from the West, both in the composition of the dough and in the ingredients of the dish.
-In this article, we are going to look at different types of Japanese noodles.
+In this article, we will look at different types of Japanese noodles.

-Despite mentioning different types of noodles, Japan is famous for making its own pasta in restaurants, so the taste and type kind of changes from region and restaurant, providing original and indescribable types.
+Although we mention different types of noodles, Japan is famous for making its own noodles in restaurants, so the flavor and type somewhat change from region to region and from restaurant to restaurant, providing original and indescribable types.

-Throughout the article we will highlight one of the keywords for each type of pasta, by clicking on it, you will be redirected to an article that talks more about that particular type of pasta.
+Throughout the article, we will highlight one of the keywords for each type of noodle; by clicking on it, you will be redirected to an article that talks more about that particular type of noodle.

 Ramen or Lamen – Noodle Soup

-There are hundreds of different types of ramens, some chefs spend a lifetime perfecting their original recipe, the preparation of some ラーメン can take even 12 hours.
+There are hundreds of different types of ramen; some chefs spend their whole lives perfecting their original recipe, and the preparation of some lamen can take up to 12 hours.
 There are thousands of ramen restaurants scattered throughout Japan.

-In addition to the traditional shoyu lamen, shio lamen, and misso lamen, we also have different preparations like tsukemen and tantanmen.
-Some cooks go further and create ramens with black broth, on fire, or stuffed with meat; imagination is the limit!
+In addition to the traditional shoyu lamen, shio lamen, and miso lamen, we also have different preparations like tsukemen and tantanmen.
+Some cooks go further and create ramen with black broth, on fire, or stuffed with meat; the imagination is the limit!

 A Traditional Ramen